 With only a few weeks into the 2021 school year, we have already witnessed numerous critical events at schools, some of them resulting in tragic outcomes.
 These unfortunate events have brought to light the need for schools to revisit how they respond to these incidents, including reunification plans.
-A well-planned and trained process of bringing together displaced students with their parents or guardians – reunification – is crucial for reducing stress, confusion, and chaos in the aftermath of a critical event.
+A well-planned and trained process of bringing together displaced students with their parents or guardians – family reunification – is crucial for reducing stress, confusion, and chaos in the aftermath of a critical event.

 Schools should include a plan for reunification in their Emergency Plans, ensuring staff, parents/guardians, students, law enforcement, and other community partners are informed and trained in case a real-life emergency should occur.
 If a plan hasn’t been practiced and trained, schools should assume that it will fail during an actual event.
 Luckily, there are things a school can do to strengthen their reunification strategies, instilling confidence in school safety and reducing stress of those involved.